mattwach/pico_sharpmem_display/README.md

 Everything before this point was just changing the `disp_buffer[]` array in memory.
 The `sharpdisp_refresh()` function is what sends this buffer to the hardware.
-At the default SPI speed of 10Mhz (which you can change), it will take about 2 ms to do the send and the code will be blocked during the operation.
+At the default SPI speed of 10Mhz (which you can change), it will take about 14 ms to do the send and the code will be blocked during the operation.
+This time can be offloaded to the Pico's second CPU uing the `doublebuffer.h` library that is explained in a future section.
-You could streamline the system by taking advantage of the Pico's dual processor cores, calling `sharpdisp_refresh()` on one CPU while the bitmap for the next frame is prepared on the other (e.g. double-buffering).
-Doing this is straight-forward if you are familiar with multithreaded programming but explaining details go beyond the scope of this guide.
-Later I might add a helper library for double buffering, If I happen to need the performance boost.

 # High Level API - The Console Interface